CorySmith97/zRogue/README.txt

 There are several modules within the library.

+- Image
+- Shader
+- Window
+- Sprite
-- app
+- Geometry
 - algorithms

 === How to use? ===

-As of right now the build is only avaible for mac.
+As of right now the build is only avaible for mac and linux(only tested on pop!_os but should run on more distros).
 In order to build you need to have zig 0.12.1.
-Along with the latest version of zig, you need to have SDL2 downloaded at a system level.
+Along with the latest version of zig, you need to have SDL2 downloaded as a system library.
+Additionally you will need to have lib epoxy downloaded and in the system libraries.